auhurbaan/SCProject1/README.md

 | ELK | 5601 | 220.235.xxx.xxx | Allow external access to Kibana |
 | DVWA | 80 | 220.235.xxx.xxx | Allow external access through Load Balancer to DVWA|

-Whilst this is a robust setup in terms of access management, it relies solely on a single IP listing for external access.
+Whilst this is a robust setup in terms of access management, it relies solely on a single IP white listing for external access.
 Any additional access will require a rule update.
-Also whilst the Authors NBN connection has a fairly 'sticky' IP if it changes access will be denied.
+Also whilst the Authors NBN connection has a fairly 'sticky' IP, if it changes access will be denied.
 A VPN would be preferrable for a longer term solution.

 In terms of SSH management, to add another layer of security, the VMs were setup with the public key of azureuser whose private keys reside on the PC of the author.